PersonaMatrix: A Recipe for Persona-Aware Evaluation of Legal Summarization: Introduction

 We further propose the \textbf{\textit{Diversity-Coverage Index (DCI)}}, a bounded metric that measures how well an evaluation framework preserves between-persona diversity while maintaining within-persona coherence.
 DCI benchmarks persona-aware evaluation and exposes limitations of single-perspective judges.
-We show that persona-conditioned evaluation diverges in a statistically significant way from persona-agnostic judges, revealing systematic biases and stakeholder-specific utility gaps, and enabling multi-lens reporting and iterative refinement to make legal summaries more useful for a wide range of users with differing informational needs and levels of legal expertise, unlocking legal knowledge for all walks of life.
+We show that persona-conditioned evaluation diverges in a statistically significant way from persona-agnostic judges, revealing systematic biases and stakeholder-specific utility gaps, and enabling multi-lens reporting and iterative refinement to make legal summaries more useful for a wide range of users with differing informational needs and levels of legal expertise, thereby supporting equal accessibility of legal knowledge.

 \paragraph{Contributions.} The key contributions are:

 \begin{enumerate} \item Formalize legal-summary evaluation as a multi-objective problem across distinct stakeholders. \item Assemble a controlled dimension-shifted dataset of U.S. civil rights case summaries that systematically varies summaries along three conflicting quality dimensions to probe stakeholder trade-offs, namely depth $\leftrightarrow$ conciseness, technical precision $\leftrightarrow$ lay accessibility, and procedural detail $\leftrightarrow$ narrative story. \item Present PersonaMatrix, a persona-aware evaluation framework that couples persona-conditioned judges with the dimension-shifted dataset. \item Introduce a novel metric, Diversity-Coverage Index (DCI), to quantify an evaluation framework's ability to capture between–persona distinctness and within-persona coherence. \item Provide empirical comparison between persona-aware and persona-agnostic evaluators, demonstrating statistically significant divergences in stakeholder needs and revealing systematic biases in generic evaluators. \end{enumerate}